-Sharing in this post here, just some of Michael’s lettering and graphic work for his clients from within the past several months.
+Sharing in this post here, just some of Michael’s vehicle lettering and graphics work for his Michael P. Richard Truck Lettering, Etc., clients from within the past several months.

 While most of his work is commercial jobs for small and large businesses require standard and conservative lettering jobs on their vehicles, once in awhile he gets a cool job a client wants just for their personal vehicles, and he has the fun of designing something more out of the box.
 This XTERRA below was such a case, and he enjoyed getting a little more free-style with it.
 I think it came out rather cool.
 Take a look-see for yourself:

 How would you like to drive that bad boy around town?

 With the 4 door/extended cab trucks being a popular vehicle for tradesman, Michael has been making use of the extra space for their business branding, as seen in the next couple of trucks, as opposed to keeping it all confined to the front door.